-Daniel H. Rothman is a theoretical geophysicist who has contributed widely to the understanding of the dynamical organization of the natural environment.
-His work has resulted in fundamental advances in subjects ranging from seismology and fluid flow to biogeochemistry and paleobiology.
+Daniel Rothman's work has contributed widely to the understanding of the organization of the natural environment, resulting in fundamental advances in subjects ranging from seismology and fluid flow to biogeochemistry and geobiology.
 He has also made significant contributions to research in statistical physics.
-Rothman's current work combines theory, field observations, and experiments to study problems including the carbon cycle and climate, the co-evolution of life and the environment, and the dynamics of fluids, rocks, and sand.
+Recent areas of focused interest include the dynamics of Earth’s carbon cycle, the co-evolution of life and the environment, and the physical foundation of natural geometric forms.

 Rothman joined the MIT faculty in 1986, after receiving his AB in applied mathematics from Brown University and his PhD in geophysics from Stanford University.
 In 2011, Rothman and his colleague Kerry Emanuel co-founded MIT’s Lorenz Center, a privately funded interdisciplinary research center devoted to learning how climate works.
 He is a Fellow of the American Physical Society and the American Geophysical Union.